Non-Markovian escape under stochastic resetting: Effect of resetting on system dynamics and memory

-Let us now define the mathematical framework.
-Consider a particle of mass $m$ performing anomalous diffusion in a one-dimensional potential well under thermal fluctuations in a bath of temperature $T$.
-The dynamics of such a particle in the presence of temporally correlated noise are governed by the following GLE,
+Let us consider a particle of mass $m$ exhibiting anomalous diffusion in a viscoelastic bath of temperature $T$, that is also trapped in a potential well.
+The dynamics of such a particle in the presence of temporally correlated noise is governed by the one-dimensional generalized Langevin equation (GLE) \cite{mori1965, kubo1966}

-where, $\zeta$ is the friction coefficient and $U(x)$ represents the potential well in which the particle is diffusing. $\theta(t)$ is the temporally correlated fractional Gaussian noise (fGn), with $\langle \theta (t) \rangle = 0$ \cite{mandelbrot1968}.
-This fGn is related to the memory kernel $K(t-t^{\prime})$ through the fluctuation-dissipation relation $\langle \theta(t) \theta(t^{\prime}) \rangle = \zeta k_{\text{B}}T K(t-t^{\prime})$, where, $K(t-t^{\prime}) = 2H(2H-1)|t-t^{\prime}|^{2H-2}$, $k_{\text{B}}$ is the Boltzmann constant and $H$ is the Hurst index parameter ($\frac{1}{2} \leq H < 1$) that determines the strength of the correlation. $H=1/2$ corresponds to white noise, representing the Markovian limit where the fluctuations are uncorrelated.
-Here, we consider a power-law memory kernel as earlier studies have shown that it gives good agreement with experimental results, particularly for chemical and biological systems \cite{min2005, chaudhury2006, min2006, chaudhury2007, chaudhury2007modulation, chaudhury2008, chatterjee2010, sharma2010, bhattacharyya2012}. \\~\\ For simplicity, the potential energy is taken to be $U(x) = \frac{1}{2}m\omega^{2}x^{2}$, \emph{i.e.}, harmonic in nature, where $\omega$ is the barrier frequency.
-In the overdamped limit, Eq. (\ref{eq:gle}) can be written as
+Here, $x(t)$ represents the position of the particle at time $t$.
+The term on the left represents the force due to acceleration.
+The first term on the right represents the viscous drag force generalized to include the non-Markovian regime by summing over the history for all times from the beginning. $\zeta$ here is the friction coefficient, $K(t)$ is the memory kernel and $U(x)$ is the potential well under which the particle is trapped. $\theta(t)$ is the temporally correlated fractional Gaussian noise (fGn) with mean equal to zero, \emph{i.e.}, $\langle \theta (t) \rangle = 0$ \cite{mandelbrot1968}.
+The fGn is related to the memory kernel $K(t)$ through the fluctuation-dissipation relation $\big\langle \theta(t) \theta(t^{\prime}) \big\rangle = \zeta k_{\text{B}}T K(|t-t^{\prime}|)$, where $K(|t-t^{\prime}|) = 2H(2H-1)|t-t^{\prime}|^{2H-2}$.
+Here $k_{\text{B}}$ is the Boltzmann coefficient, and $H$ is the Hurst index parameter ($\frac{1}{2} < H < 1$) that defines the noise correlation strength, with higher values of $H$ corresponding to more strongly correlated dynamics. $H = 1/2$ corresponds to Gaussian white noise and represents the Markovian limit where the fluctuations are uncorrelated; whereas, for $H > 1/2$, the dynamics becomes non-Markovian, leading to subdiffusive dynamics \cite{desposito2009, thonnekottu2020}. \\~\\ In this study, we consider a harmonic potential well, \emph{i.e.}, $U(x) = \frac{1}{2}m\omega^{2}x^{2}$, where $\omega$ is the well frequency.
+Considering overdamped limit, the above Eq. \eqref{eq:gle} can be modified as

-The corresponding Fokker-Planck equation (FPE) in terms of the probability of the particle to be at $x$ at time $t$, starting from $x_{0}$ can be derived from Eq. (\ref{eq:gle-overdamped}) (see Appendix \ref{app:gle-to-fpe}) and is given by